Blaustein: Arnegg

 The place was first mentioned in 1292.
 After changing several local lordships, the further development was determined since 1700 by the Teutonic Order Altshausen.

 Today the 17th century tithe barn can be seen, the 1737-built Marienkirche and the 1783-built official house that still is used as the town hall.

 Bermaringen

-Around 1750, the Alemanni settled in the area.
+Around 750, the Alemanni settled in the area.
 The village was first mentioned in documents in 1225.

 Ehrenstein

-From the lion rock (Schlossberg) are findings of the early bronze age.
+From the lion rock (Löwenfelsem) are findings of the early bronze age.
 In 1983 the old school house/town hall was demolished and replaced by modern office and residential buildings.

 Herrlingen

 Herrlingen has its own Railway station.
 Field Marshall Erwin Rommel is buried in Herrlingen.

 Klingenstein

 The district Klingenstein is considerably marked through the palace Klingenstein and the surrounding ruins of the castle Klingenstein.
 The castle was first mentioned in 1215.
 It belonged to the families of Stain / Klingenstein.
 Palace and ruins went in 1860 to the property of the Ulm pharmacist and inventor family Leube.
 It is now owned by the Leube Foundation.
 The 1931 Protestant Kreuzkirche is next to the nearby Church of St. Joseph one of the few expressionist church buildings in Baden-Württemberg.